 With each team member representing an executive of a company’s department, effective communication, negotiation, and cross-functional alignment are key for students to succeed.
 To make the Virtual Exchange Program more interactive, students will be ‘meeting up’ to play the game.
 They will attend a series of educational and teambuilding sessions in a 3D environment – VirBELA.
 Each participant’s distinctive knowledge and culture will allow the students to learn from each other and experience the closest alternative to an in-person exchange.
 The intensive interaction throughout the 7-week period will allow them to learn valuable skills and form close connections that will last after the program is over.

 The Virtual Exchange Program by Windesheim & Partners is a highly innovative concept.
 It aims to have students experience the benefits of an international exchange by immersing them in a life-like virtual 3D environment.
-We have created an info & registration page as part of this concept.
-To get an impression have a look!

 Are you interested in this concept?
 Contact us at email@example.com